piEsposito/piEsposito/README.md

 ### Hello there!

-I'm Pi Esposito, Machine Learning Engineer.
+I'm Pi Esposito, AI Engineer.

 ## About me